Master of Arts in Theatre Arts

 Applicants to the two-year M.A. or to the blended B.A. + M.A.
 Scholars Program must meet University and School requirements.
-Admission to both programs is based on an evaluation of a student’s previous work and supporting materials.
+Admission to both programs is based on an evaluation of a student’s academic work, practical experience, and their promise towards finishing a graduate degree.

 Suggested roadmap for M.A. students